Asymptotic behavior of time periodic solutions for extended Fisher-Kolmogorov equations with delays: Global asymptotic stability of periodic solutions

 and the initial condition

 5mm \textbf{Theorem 4.1.} \emph{Assume that $f: \mathbb{R}^n\rightarrow \mathbb{R}$ is locally Lipschitz continuous and $g: \mathbb{R}_+\times[0, 1]\rightarrow \mathbb{R}$ is H\"{o}lder continuous.
-If the condition (H3) is satisfied, the the initial value problem of extended Fisher-Kolmogorov equations with delays (4.1) exists a unique classical solution $u\in C^{1,2}(\mathbb{R}\times[0,1])$.} 3mm \textbf{Proof.}\quad By the above discussion, we know that the initial value problem of extended Fisher-Kolmogorov equations with delays (4.1) can be transformed into the abstract form of initial value problem to delay evolution equation (4.2) in Hilbert space $H=L^2([0,1],\mathbb{R})$.
+If the conditions (H2) and (H3) are satisfied, then the initial value problem of extended Fisher-Kolmogorov equations with delays (4.1) has a unique classical solution $u\in C^{1,2}(\mathbb{R}\times[0,1])$.} 3mm \textbf{Proof.}\quad By the above discussion, we know that the initial value problem of extended Fisher-Kolmogorov equations with delays (4.1) can be transformed into the abstract form of initial value problem to delay evolution equation (4.2) in Hilbert space $H=L^2([0,1],\mathbb{R})$.
 Define the operator $\mathcal{Q}$ on $ C([-r,\infty),H)$ as follows

 Then by the assumptions that $f: \mathbb{R}^n\rightarrow \mathbb{R}$ is locally Lipschitz continuous, $g: \mathbb{R}_+\times[0, 1]\rightarrow \mathbb{R}$ is H\"{o}lder continuous and $\kappa \in C([-r,0]\times(0,1), \mathbb{R})$ one can easily see that $\mathcal{Q}$ maps $C([-r,\infty),H)$ to $ C([-r,\infty),H)$ and the mild solutions of initial value problem for delay evolution equation (4.2) is equivalent to the fixed point of operator $\mathcal{Q}$ defined by (4.5).